 Some auto-immune conditions

 According to the American Academy of Dermatology, people of Native American, Caribbean, African, or Hispanic descent are more likely to develop acanthosis nigricans.

 The main symptoms of acanthosis nigricans are hyperpigmentation and hyperkeratosis.
 A person may notice changes in the color and texture of their skin.
 The color may become grey, black, or brown.
 The appearance and texture may become velvety.

 The changes usually take months or years to appear.
 If they appear quickly, they could be a sign of cancer.
 The lesions may also be more widespread and more noticeable.

 The person may also notice:

 Some people experience these skin changes on one side of their body only.
 This is known as unilateral acanthosis nigricans.

-- back and sides of the neck
+- neck folds, especially on the back and sides of the neck

 - palms of the hands